wranglezone/stbl/tests/testthat/_snaps/stabilize_chr.md

       Error:
       ! `c("not a url", "example.com")` must be a url.
       x Some values fail the check.
-      * Locations: 1
+      x Location: 1
-      * Values: not a url
+      x Value: not a url

 # stabilize_chr() works with regex that contains braces (#52)